QuickToPrint / Service Page

 What DTG printing means in a sourcing workflow

-The sourcing challenge is not just naming DTG as the method.
-It is giving suppliers enough garment and artwork context to price the same job against the same expectations.
+The sourcing challenge is not simply naming DTG as the method.
+Suppliers need enough garment, artwork, quantity, and timing context to price the same job against the same expectations.

 When it fits

-DTG often becomes relevant when the job is more specific about garment choice, artwork handling, and the quality expectation of the finished print.
+DTG becomes more relevant when the job is specific about garment choice, artwork handling, and the quality of the finished print.

 • Jobs where artwork detail and finish matter more than broad garment flexibility

-• Programs where the buyer already knows the likely garment and wants supplier comparison around the same base
+• Programs where the buyer already knows the likely garment and wants supplier replies on the same basis

-• RFQs where artwork readiness still needs clarification before the quote is final
+• RFQs where artwork readiness still needs supplier clarification before final pricing

-The details suppliers usually need before pricing DTG work
+Which details suppliers usually need before pricing DTG

-DTG quotes get stronger when the buyer briefs the print around the actual garment and artwork rather than around the method name alone.
+DTG quotes become stronger when the buyer briefs the print around the real garment and artwork, not only around the method name.

 Garment choice

-Supplier fit is easier to compare when the garment type, fabric expectation, and product line are already defined.
+Supplier fit is easier to compare when garment type, fabric expectations, color, and product line are already visible.

 Artwork readiness